“I’m sending this late on Friday, so I hope you receive it on Monday — didn’t want to send it over the weekend.”

 6. Use shorthand in specific circumstances only

-Writing in shorthand has its benefits: It’s fast; it’s efficient — and probably the only way to stay sane when your inbox is full.
+Writing in shorthand has its benefits: It’s fast; it’s efficient — and it’s probably the only way to stay sane when your inbox is full.
 For example, CEOs are renowned for sending short, standardized responses to communicate their point.

 If you’re unsure, err on the side of caution: write the email out in full.